UbiquityDotNET/Ubiquity.NET.Versioning/README.md

 >
 > ***This implementation is making no assumptions and simply does NOT support the short form.***
 > That may seem like a hard stance but given the ambiguities of the spec, documenting the behavior
 > is difficult.
-Addditionally, handling all the potential variations makes for extremely complex
+Additionally, handling all the potential variations makes for extremely complex
 > implementation code.
 All of that for a feature in support of a NuGet client that is now obsolete.
 > (NuGet v3 can handle the full name just fine!).
 Thus, the lack of support in this library.